lm934/Product_SalesForecasting_PP/README.md

 ## Problem Statement

-The problem at hand involves predicting future sales for product and service-based businesses.
-With the dynamic nature of the market, businesses need to anticipate sales figures based on various factors, including advertising expenses, audience targeting, and the choice of advertising platforms.
+The problem at hand involves predicting future sales for product.
+Effective sales forecasting is fundamental for multiple aspects of retail management and operation, including:

+    Inventory Management: Accurate sales forecasts help ensure that stores maintain optimal inventory levels—enough to meet customer demand without overstocking, which can lead to increased costs or waste, especially in the case of perishable goods.

+    Financial Planning: Forecasting sales allows businesses to estimate future revenue and manage budgets more effectively.
+This is crucial for allocating resources to areas such as marketing, staffing, and capital investments.

+    Marketing and Promotions: Understanding when sales peaks and troughs are likely to occur enables retailers to plan effective marketing campaigns and promotional offers to boost revenue or manage customer flow.

+    Supply Chain Optimization: Sales forecasts inform production schedules, logistics, and distribution plans, ensuring that products are available where and when they are needed, thereby reducing transportation and storage costs.

+    Strategic Decision Making: Long-term sales forecasting supports broader business strategies, including store expansions, market entry, and other capital expenditures.

 **Challenges:**

-1. **Variable Impact of Advertising:** Understanding how different levels of advertising expenditure influence sales is a complex challenge.
-2. **Audience Segmentation:** Identifying and analyzing the diverse audience segments to predict their impact on sales.
-3. **Platform Optimization:** Determining the optimal advertising platforms for maximizing sales outcomes.
+1. Data-Related Challenges:  Limited or insufficient past data may not provide enough patterns for accurate forecasting.
+2. External Factors Affecting Sales: Unexpected events/ Economic factors
+3. Model-Related Challenges: Deciding between statistical models (ARIMA, exponential smoothing) and machine learning models

 **Objective:**

 Develop a machine learning model using Python to predict future sales.
-The model should provide actionable insights into the relationships between advertising investments, audience segments, and advertising platforms with sales figures.
+Then  Deployment via Flask API.

 **Importance:**